Phytolacca acinosa

 Phytolacca acinosa, the Indian pokeweed, is a species of flowering plant in the family Phytolaccaceae.
 It is native to temperate eastern Asia; the Himalayas, most of China, Vietnam to Japan, and has been widely introduced to Europe.
 The species was originally described by William Roxburgh in 1814.

 Description

 Raphides occur profusely in at least the leaves, young flowers, buds, spikes and bracts of at least P. a. var. venosa.

 Range

 When the species was originally described it was considered a plant located to Nepal.
 Currently, the plant is considered native to countries surrounding the Himalayas and introduced to large parts of Europe and parts of the United States (Wisconsin).

 Ecology

 Indian pokeweed is a hyperaccumulator for manganese.

+Toxicity

+All parts of the plant are toxic to human and mammals, with reported poisoning cases.
+This is due to the presence of saponins and alkaloids (phytolaccatoxin and phytolaccagenin).

 Uses

 As a wild food

 The young shoots of Indian pokeweed are cooked and eaten by the Gurung people of western Nepal.
 They are harvested in June and July.

+In traditional medicine

+Used in traditional Indian and Chinese medicine to treat various ailments and induce abortion.

+In extracting heavy metals

+Along with other species in its genus, Phytolacca acinosa has the potential to extract heavy metal from contaminated sites.

+Other

+It is also used as dye for food and textile.

 Similar species (look-a-likes)

-Due to overlap in diagnostic feature Phytolacca acinosa can be confused with Phytolacca americana, Phytolacca latbenia or Phytolacca polyandra.
+Due to overlap in diagnostic features Phytolacca acinosa can be confused with Phytolacca americana, Phytolacca latbenia or Phytolacca polyandra.